baconjs/bacon.js/README.md

 latest value from the given stream or property.
 Notice that the side-effect of this is that there will be an unremovable subscriber for the stream that takes care of storing the latest value.

+Bus
+---

+`new Bacon.Bus()` returns a Bus object that is an EventStream with the following functions:

+`bus.push(x)` pushes the given value to the stream.
+All subscribers will receive this value.
+`bus.end()` ends the stream.
+Sends an End event to all subscribers `bus.plug(stream)` plugs the given stream to the Bus.
+All events from the given stream will be delivered to the subscribers of the Bus.

 Event
 -----